Castling transformations of projective structures: Description of flat projective structures

-The author expresses his gratitude to Dr. Thomas Bruun Madsen for his encouragement.
+The author expresses his gratitude to Thomas Bruun Madsen for his encouragement.
+Thanks are due to the referee for the helpful comments, especially Theorem \ref{proj sr on N} was made from the referee's suggestion.
 The author wishes to thank the Osaka City University Advanced Mathematical Institute and the King's College London for financial support and hospitality.

 \begin{small} \parindent0pt\parskip\baselineskip

 Hironao Kato \\ Osaka City University Advanced Mathematical Institute, 3-3-138 Sugimoto, Sumiyoshi-ku, Osaka 558-8585 Japan \\ Department of Mathematics, King's College London, Strand, London WC2R 2LS, United Kingdom.